ONLYOFFICE/onlyoffice-owncloud-web/README.md

 You will need:
 * [ownCloud server](https://owncloud.com/download-server/#owncloud-server) with ownCloud Web (it can be compiled from source code or installed from the [official marketplace](https://marketplace.owncloud.com/apps/web)).
-* Official ONLYOFFICE connector.
+* Official ownCloud ONLYOFFICE integration app.
 You can install it from the [ownCloud marketplace](https://marketplace.owncloud.com/apps/onlyoffice).
 The support for ownCloud Web starts from v7.*.

 To enable work within ownCloud web, register the connector in the ownCloud Web config.json: